Fast Fashion – stylish and trendy clothing at affordable prices – is doing serious harm to people and to our planet!

 Changing the whole system with all its complexity is not something that can be done overnight.
 The change will be a long process with continuous improvements where all stakeholders collaborate and share the same objective: making the fashion industry sustainable.
 A lot of effort and initiatives will be needed to make this goal achievable.
-Here is a list of opportunities that I believe can enable a slow, circular fashion.
+Here are four steps needed to enable a slow, circular and sustainable fashion industry:

 As discussed earlier, the fast-fashion industry is resource-intensive.
 Reducing resource usage can be done by replacing non-renewable resources with recycled feedstock and using fashion waste as a circular material.
 These actions do not only reduce the environmental impact but also lower costs.